maxxu05/openreview_summarizereviews/README.md

-# openreview_summarizereviews
-Summarizing Mean Review Score for All Submissions for a Conference hosted on Openreview
+# Summarizing Review Score for All Submissions for a Openreview Conference